 The Office of International Affairs is available to assist central campus faculty interested in developing agreements between UC San Diego and universities and institutions abroad.
-IA facilitates agreements while ensuring that they adhere to guidelines developed by the offices of Campus Counsel, Academic Affairs, Research Affairs and Graduate Studies.
+IA facilitates agreements while ensuring they adhere to guidelines developed by the offices of Campus Counsel, Global Education, Research Affairs and Graduate Division.
 We provide guidelines that explain the agreement development process, templates that facilitate the drafting of an agreement, restricted party screening, and counsel to answer questions on the process.

 Click on the links below for more information.